 The Texas Accountable Communities for Health Initiative (TACHI) is changing the way we think about health – from one that is centered on the health care system to one that values health equity and multi-sector partnerships.
 TACHI is supported by Episcopal Health Foundation, St. David’s Foundation, and other local partners across six Texas communities.

 of lives changed

 TACHI Improves Communities

-Leveraging Accountable Communities For Health
+Leveraging Accountable Communities for Health

-ACHs are community-based partnerships formed across sectors such as healthcare, housing, social services, public health, employment training, and economic development, to focus on a shared vision and responsibility for the health of the community.
+ACHs are community-based partnerships formed across sectors such as health care, housing, social services, public health, employment training, and economic development, to focus on a shared vision and responsibility for the health of the community.